PhonePe/bonsai/docs/docs/getting-started/getting-started.md

 - [Core Concepts](../core-concepts/index.md) - Understand the fundamental building blocks of Bonsai
 - [Storage](../storage.md) - Learn more about what Bonsai is and how it works
-- [Operations](../operations/index.md) - Explore the operations available for managing and traversing the tree structure

 If you are already aware of the concepts, you can directly skip to the following sections: